hugolarde/auto_web_cepsum/README.md

 # Usage
 Allows one to place a reservation for a sport court automatically on CEPSUM website.

+# Supported platforms
+This programs works on Windows and Linux (not tested for MacOs) with Chrome and Firefox

 # Set up project
 1. [Optional]
     * Install python : recommended version 3.6